marctc/terraform-ark/README.md

 # terraform-ark (DEPRECATED)
 _This project is no longer maintained.
-The original tool is renamed to [Velero](https://velero.io/)_and they improved they way to [install it](https://velero.io/docs/v1.2.0/install-overview/) in your cluster.
+The original tool is renamed to [Velero](https://velero.io/)and they improved they way to [install it](https://velero.io/docs/v1.2.0/install-overview/) in your cluster._

 Terraform module to create custom roles, service account and bucket binding for [Heptio Ark](https://heptio.github.io/ark) disaster recovery tool.